 Advocacy Captains receive ample support in return for their commitment to the program.
-The training program emphasizes ASCE tools and resources, ASCE policy priorities, lobbying status, and reinforcement of basic advocacy skills.
+The training program emphasizes ASCE tools and resources, ASCE policy priorities, lobbying status, and reinforcement of advocacy skills.
 The program consists of:

-- 1 full-day session at the ASCE Washington DC Office travel stipend is provided - Quarterly conference calls or webinars.
+- 1 full-day virtual session - Timely conference calls or webinars.

-We expect the commitment will be a minimum of 2-5 hours per month including the ongoing training activities.
+We expect the commitment will be a minimum of 2 hours per month-with more time during the time of the Legislative Fly-In each March-including the ongoing training activities.
 Continual support is also offered to Advocacy Captains via a closed Collaborate community.